Diagonalizing the Ricci Tensor: Introduction

-In fact, the conclusion of Theorem \ref{mainthm:RF_SO} holds for a slightly larger class of metrics, see Theorem \ref{thm:rf_diag_pres_so_disconnected}.
+We remark that the main ingredient in the proof is the presence of ``extra'' discrete isometries for diagonal metrics on such manifolds.
+Additionally, the conclusion of Theorem \ref{mainthm:RF_SO} holds for a slightly larger class of manifolds, see Theorem \ref{thm:rf_diag_pres_so_disconnected}.
+These include, for example, cohomogeneity one actions on spheres and projective spaces.

 As an application, in the next result we show that the techniques of the main theorem in \cite{bk16} extend to higher dimensions. \begin{mainthm} Let $M$ be a manifold with a cohomogeneity one action by $\SO(n)$ with a group diagram where the groups $\H$, $\K_\pm$ are products of $\SO(k)$'s in block embedding, and such that there are two singular orbits each of codimension two.
 Then $M$ admits a metric $\g_0$ such that $\sec_{\g_0} \geq 0$ and when evolved by the Ricci flow, $\g(t)$ immediately acquires some negatively curved $2$-planes. \end{mainthm} This paper is organized as follows.
 In Section \ref{sec:cohom1mfds} we give some background and explain our notation for invariant cohomogeneity one metrics.
 The relevant notation for homogeneous spaces is also presented implicitly in this section.
-In Section \ref{sec:nice_stably_Ric_diag} we prove Theorem \ref{mainthm:nice_stably_Ric_diag} and Proposition \ref{mainpropn:sRd_homogeneous}.
-In Section \ref{sec:examples} we provide examples and investigate the nice basis condition for some semisimple Lie algebras.
+In Section \ref{sec:nice_stably_Ric_diag} we prove Theorem \ref{mainthm:sRd_homogeneous}.
+In Section \ref{sec:examples} we provide examples and investigate the nice basis condition for some compact semisimple Lie algebras.
 Section \ref{sec:SO_grp_diagram} contains the proof of Theorem \ref{mainthm:RF_SO}.
 Finally, Theorem \ref{mainthm:sec_GZ} is proved in Section \ref{sec:appln}.